best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Use fixtures to reduce repetition in test set up

 As your test suite grows, many of your tests may use similar code to prepare your tests or to clean up after each test has run.
-You can be more tolerant of repetition in in test code.
+You can be more tolerant of repetition in test code.
 However, copying code snippets for each test is laborious and increases the risk of applying those steps inconsistently.

-You can use fixtures help to avoid this form of repetition in tests.
+You can use fixtures to help avoid this form of repetition in tests.
 A fixture allows you to define your test preparation and clean up as functions.
 You then use the fixture to carry out these steps consistently for each test that they are required for.